paul-wolf/djaq/README.md

     Book.objects.all().aggregate(Avg('price'))

-Get the difference off the maximum price:
+Get the difference from the average off the maximum price:

     DQ("(Publisher.name, max(Book.price) - avg(Book.price) as price_diff) Book b")